CederGroupHub/AutoEMX/README.md

 - **Intermixed phases** can also be resolved

 ### 🧪 Supported Use Cases
+- Scanning Electron Microscopy (SEM) with Energy-Dispersive Spectroscopy (EDS)
 - Powders and rough samples, e.g. rough films, or pellets.
-- Scanning Electron Microscopy (SEM) with Energy-Dispersive Spectroscopy (EDS)
+- Bulk, flat samples, navigated by defining a grid of points to probe
+- Manual navigation of any sample.

 ### ⚙️ Requirements
 - Cross-platform: runs on **Linux, macOS, and Windows**
 - Quick installation
-- Requires calibration for use with different electron microscopes
+- Requires calibration for use with different electron microscopes for maximum compositional accuracy, though EDS quantification can be tested without recalibration.

 ---